Skip to main content

 Is the description appropriately sized, front-loaded, and free of redundancy?

-The description is a single sentence that efficiently conveys the purpose and outcome with no unnecessary words.
-It is appropriately concise.
+The description is a single, front-loaded sentence that efficiently conveys the core purpose.
+It is concise but could benefit from additional structural elements.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.